Earth just had its hottest summer on record, U.N. says, warning "climate breakdown has begun"

 Copernicus data already puts 2023 on track to be the hottest year on record overall.
 Right now it's tailing only 2016 in the temperature record books, but 2023 is far from over yet.

-wild"Eight months into 2023, so far we are experiencing the second warmest year to date, only fractionally cooler than 2016, and August was estimated to be around 1.5°C warmer than pre-industrial levels," Carlo Buontempo, Director of the Copernicus Climate Change Service, or ECMWF, said.
+"Eight months into 2023, so far we are experiencing the second warmest year to date, only fractionally cooler than 2016, and August was estimated to be around 1.5°C warmer than pre-industrial levels," Carlo Buontempo, director of the Copernicus Climate Change Service, said.

 "We can still avoid the worst of climate chaos," said the U.N.'s Guterres, adding: "We don't have a moment to lose."